rubensan/Redradix-course-angular-november2015/TEMA7/EJERCICIOS/README.md

 # Description:

- * This project is an Angular app that ....
+ * This project is the GNAs container unitary and E2E tested